 Every year about 800,000 people suffer a stroke in the United States.
-It is the leading preventable cause of disability, according to the American Stroke Association (ASA).
+A stroke occurs when blood supply to the brain is interrupted.
+It is the No. 5 cause of death and leading cause of disability in the US.

 How do you know if someone is suffering a stroke?
-There’s an acronym to describe what to look for and what to do.
-It's called F.A.S.T.
+There are multiple signs to look for

 and a simple way to remember them: BE FAST (balance, eyes, face, arm, speech, time).

 BE FAST is an updated version of the FAST acronym used to help memorize the signs of stroke.